Last updated on March 1st, 2020 at 09:32 am

 There is something very symbolic about a mother, a sister, or a best friend helping the bride get into her wedding dress-helping with every last detail: button or zipper, straightening the veil or tucking a stray piece of hair back into place.
 While it is mainly symbolic and somewhat old-fashioned, it will make a very strong and compelling image.

-The bridesmaids are the bride’s best friends and closest confidant.
+The bridesmaids are the bride’s best friends and closest confidants.
 It might be her sister, cousin, best friend or college roommate.
 Regardless, the one thing you can count on is that these are the most important women in her life, and they need to be captured as such.

 Don’t forget about the groom